-Yet with the right know-how, any brand can use content marketing to build trust, engage customers, and grow their business.
+Incase you missed it view six industry predictions for 2014.Yet with the right know-how, any brand can use content marketing to build trust, engage customers, and grow their business.

 1. Put your content first and your product lastThe best content is authentic; answering readers’ questions, providing expert advice and fuelling their passions.
 Readers are great at figuring out what’s genuine and what isn’t, and interest is sparked by real stories about people, not products.

 2. Pick a topic that fits with your company, and an angle only you can deliverAnyone can write a blog entry, but it’s a brand’s unique expertise and outlook that makes content marketing truly successful.

 3. It’s not just what you say, but how you say itBefore starting any content marketing initiative, think about the tone you’d like your brand to convey.
 Are you serious or light-hearted, witty or authoritative?
 Once you’ve identified your brand voice, make sure every piece of content reflects that tone clearly and consistently.